VESA TV Mounts: Ultimate Guide to Secure Installation

 2. Visit the Manufacturer’s Website: If the manual is long gone, head to your TV manufacturer’s official website.
 Search for your specific TV model, and you’ll likely find the VESA information in the product details or specifications section.

-It’s also worth noting that the VESA standard specifies screw sizes.
+It’s also the VESA standard specifies screw sizes.
 Smaller VESA patterns (under 200mm) often use M4 screws, 200×200 patterns commonly use M6 screws, and larger screens typically require M8 screws.
 Your mount kit should include a variety of screws, but it’s good to be aware.

 Choosing the Right VESA TV Mount for Your Needs